Man #1: Just because I look at certain magazines or websites doesn’t mean I don’t love my wife. Just a little bit here and there helps me relax.

 Jim: And I know that you confessed it to the elders, but you didn’t step out of leadership.
 And that was – I guess, to me, that was a big question I had – is…

 Jim: …Why didn’t you?
-Why didn’t you say, “Okay, I’ve got to – I’ve got to get healthy,” but you continued to pastor for 10 years?
+Why didn’t you say, “OK, I’ve got to get healthy”?
+But you continued to pastor for 10 years.

-Jim: I mean, those are the struggles we wanna pick up next time…
+Jim: I mean, those are the struggles we want to pick up next time…

 Jim: …Because those are…

 Jim: …The right questions, and I want to hear how you fought through the answers to those things.
 Because I’m sure there’s men and women right now thinking what do I do?
 I mean, my husband or my wife is in that situation.